-2 Divisional Revenue: £2,800m
+Reporting Level: 2 Divisional Revenue: £2,800m

-- Base salary for this role is between the lower quartile and the median of the Publicly Accountable Group. - On-target bonus payments, at 28% of salary, are between the median and upper quartile. - While not all comparators pay any long-term incentive, the median expected value of those which do is around 25% of salary. - Total target remuneration is between the median and upper quartile.
+- On-target bonus payments, at 28% of salary, are between the median and upper quartile. - While not all comparators pay any long-term incentive, the median expected value of those which do is around 25% of salary. - Total target remuneration is between the median and upper quartile.